aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-bmp/_index.md

 Before you get started with the EPUB to BMP conversion using Aspose.HTML for Java, make sure you have the following prerequisites in place:

 1. Java Development Environment: Ensure that you have a Java development environment set up on your system.
-You can download and install the latest version of Java from [Oracle's official website](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download and install the latest version of Java from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).

 2. Aspose.HTML for Java: You need to have Aspose.HTML for Java library installed.
-You can download it from the [official Aspose.HTML for Java download page](https://releases.aspose.com/html/java/).
+You can download it from the [Aspose.HTML for Java download page](https://releases.aspose.com/html/java/).

 3. EPUB File: Have an EPUB file that you want to convert to BMP.
 You can use any EPUB file, or you can download a sample EPUB file for testing.